openservicebrokerapi/servicebroker/spec.md

 a dedicated cluster, or an account on a web application.

 What a binding represents MAY also vary by service.
-In general creation of a binding either generates necessary for accessing the resource or provides the Service Instance with information for a configuration change.
+In general creation of a binding either generates credentials necessary for accessing the resource or provides the Service Instance with information for a configuration change.

 A Platform MAY expose services from one or many Service Brokers, and an